OfficeDev/Microsoft-Teams-Samples/samples/bot-proactive-messaging/csharp/README.md

     - Select `Upload a custom app` and select the manifest.json file
     - Click the `Add` Button on the consent screen

-    The coordinates of the user should be in the console window
+    The coordinates of the user should be log in the console window(refer above image)

 3. Install the app to a Team
     - Go to the `Apps` in the left rail